dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

       Conversion complete

-RUN (on .NET 5 or later)
+COLLECT on startup (on .NET 5 or later)

-    dotnet-trace run -e|--exec <path>
+    dotnet-trace collect
-                     [--args <arguments to pass to the given executable>] [-h|--help]
+                     [-h|--help]
                      [-o|--output <trace-file-path>]
                      [--profile <profile_name>]
                      [--providers <list-of-comma-separated-providers>]
                      [--format <trace-file-format>]
+                     -- <command-to-execute>
     Launches the given executable and collect a trace of it from its startup.

-    -exec, --executable
-        The full path to the executable file to launch

-    --args
-        Arguments to pass to the target app being launched

     -h, --help
         Show command line help